singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 This improved algorithm works by checking the height of each subtree as we recurse down from the root.
 On each node, we recursively get the heights of the left and right subtrees  through  the checkHeight method.
 If the subtree is balanced, then checkHeight will return the actual height of the subtree.
 If the subtree  is not balanced, then checkHeight will return an error code.
 We will immediately break and return an error code from the current call.

 > What do we use for an error code?
 The height of a null tree is generally defined to be -1, so that's not a great idea for an error code.
-Instead, we'll use Integer.
-MIN_VALUE.
+Instead, we'll use Integer.MIN_VALUE.

 The code below implements this algorithm.